fabthered/Howcanamendmyrepo/Tutorial.md

     the relationship between variables and cluster groups.
 Cohen’s magnitude description can be used as a useful scale to evaluate this strength.
 In our example below, we can see the overwhelming influence of revenue in the cluster group 1.
-Bar graphs can be plotted with the function *plotsizeeff()*.
     <a href="https://en.wikipedia.org/wiki/Effect_size" class="uri">https://en.wikipedia.org/wiki/Effect_size</a>

 <!-- -->